bluesky/databroker/doc/source/v2/user/index.rst

 A given run contains multiple logical tables.
 The number of these tables and their names varies by the particular experiment, but two common ones are

-* 'primary', the main data of interest, such an a time series of images
+* 'primary', the main data of interest, such as a time series of images
 * 'baseline', readings taken at the beginning and end of the run for alignment and sanity-check purposes